Singer–Swapp standoff: John Singer

 Singer was born in 1931 in the United States to German immigrants who emigrated back to their home country soon after his birth.
-Young Singer grew up during World War II, enlisting as a member of the Hitler Youth.
+Singer grew up during World War II, enlisting as a member of the Hitler Youth.
 After the war ended, Singer traveled back to the United States to live with his aunt in New York City.
-Soon his family followed.
-Once he earned enough money, Singer drove to Utah, where he established a television repair business out of his home and married his first wife, Vickie Lemon Singer.
+His family soon followed.
+Once he earned enough money, Singer drove to Utah where he established a television repair business out of his home and married his first wife, Vickie Lemon Singer.
 It is unclear when John Singer joined the Church of Jesus Christ of Latter-day Saints (LDS Church).

-In March 1973, John and Vickie Singer removed their children from the local schools, claiming that they created an environment that permitted "vulgarity, sex, and drug use".
+In March 1973, John and Vickie Singer removed their children from the local schools, claiming that the schools had created an environment that permitted "vulgarity, sex, and drug use".
 The Singers also believed that textbooks should not be allowed to contain images of black and white children together.
-After a battle with the local school board, they were allowed to homeschool their children.
+After a battle with the local school board, the Singers were allowed to homeschool their children.
 Singer, however, continued to fight against the state-mandated supervision forced upon them.
 This led to a six-year legal battle, in which the Singers fought the Utah state government for custody of their children.
 Eventually, John and Vickie Singer were charged with neglect and child abuse as they were found to not be adequately educating their children.

-Several years earlier, the Singers had been excommunicated from the LDS Church as a result of their support of polygamy and other fundamentalist values that the church had outlawed at the beginning of the 20th century.
+Several years earlier, the Singers had been excommunicated from the LDS Church as a result of their support of polygamy, which the church had ended in 1890 and outlawed in 1904.
 During their time battling the state, Singer took on a second wife, Shirley Black, and her five children.

 There were two raids on their home, the first taking place on 19 October 1978.
 In this instance, three Utah Highway Patrol officers dressed as reporters from the LA Times tackled him, before the family came to his aid and he was able to free a hand to pull out a gun.
 After this incident, the Singers were under nearly constant surveillance by law enforcement.
 On 18 January 1979, Singer's compound was raided by a group of 10 Summit County Sheriff's officers.
 After pulling out his gun, Singer was shot to death.

 After his death, Vickie Singer filed a lawsuit against the state for $110 million, but it was thrown out three years later.
 John Singer's death made him a martyr to both his family and certain libertarian and anti-federalist groups.